postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 4. Select the checkbox if you want to save the mock server URL as an environment variable
 5. Click "Next" to continue

-**Note**: The number of calls made to mock servers might be limited by your Postman account.
+**Note**: The number of calls made to mock servers may be limited by your Postman account.
 Check your [usage limits](https://go.postman.co/usage).

 In the Next steps tab, see a list of suggested next steps to maximize the effectiveness of your mock server.